The Unified Model: a journey beyond the solar system

 Using the Hubble Space Telescope astronomers have made measurements and inferences that give the basic ingredients to form an idealised model of the atmosphere of one of these distant, exotic worlds.
 These include the driving temperature gradient, rotation rate and information about the size, gravity and composition of the atmosphere.
 Perhaps most impressively, astronomers have been able to make tentative estimates of the wind speeds in the upper atmospheres of the hot Jupiter HD 209458b.
 They estimate the wind speeds to reach a staggering 1000 ms-1, i.e. about the current air speed record for a jet aircraft!

 As well as being a leading model for simulating the Earth's weather and climate, the Unified Model relaxes some approximations that are often made in other models and which are probably not applicable to the more extreme atmospheres of the exoplanets.
 In particular, it is often assumed that the depth of the atmosphere is small compared to the radius of the planet (the shallow-atmosphere approximation).
-With the ENDGame version of the Unified Model this approximation can be made or not and hence the impact of the deep-/shallow-approximation can be investigated.
+With the Even Newer Dynamics for General atmospheric modelling of the environment (ENDGame) version of the Unified Model this approximation can be made or not and hence the impact of the deep-/shallow-approximation can be investigated.

 For those back on Earth, running the Unified Model in such extreme conditions stress tests the numerical basis of the model and increases confidence in the robustness of its formulation.
 This is especially important when the model is used to simulate changing climates of the future (though hopefully they will not be as extreme as those of a hot Jupiter!).
 Additionally, the developments that are emerging from this work, particularly on the radiation scheme, will inform us about some of the issues, and hopefully also the solutions, that will be encountered in using the model to simulate Space Weather.